-The following two lists provide basic information about the MySQL command-line options and system variables applicable to replication and the binary log.
+The following two sections provide basic information about the MySQL command-line options and system variables applicable to replication and the binary log.

 The command-line options and system variables in the following list relate to replication masters and replication slaves.
-Section 2.6.2, “Replication Master Options and Variables”, provides more detailed information about options and variables relating to replication master servers.
+Section 2.6.2, “Replication Source Options and Variables”, provides more detailed information about options and variables relating to replication master servers.
 For more information about options and variables relating to replication slaves, see Section 2.6.3, “Replica Server Options and Variables”.

 abort-slave-event-count: Option used by mysql-test for debugging and testing of replication.

 auto_increment_increment: AUTO_INCREMENT columns are incremented by this value.

 binlog_expire_logs_seconds: Purge binary logs after this many seconds.